jensborch/rmwc-takeover/slides.md

 * Version was 1 released January 2018
 * Created by James Friedman
-* Largely a one man effort - an astonishing achievement
+* Primarily a solo endeavor, truly remarkable
 * Adopted by us in May 2018
 * Today we have around 10 applications based on RMWC